Commercial General Liability Insurance in New York: Fast Answers

 Average Cost of General Liability Insurance in New York

 Most small businesses in New York pay around $119 monthly for general liability insurance.
-The average cost of general liability coverage depends on your industry, business size, location and coverage limits.
+The average cost of general liability insurance coverage depends on your industry, business size, location and coverage limits.

 Manufacturing companies pay higher premiums due to increased risk exposure, while accounting firms pay less because of lower liability concerns.
 Sole proprietors generally pay lower rates compared to businesses with employees since they have fewer risk factors.